thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 1.10.
 In the Source directory, locate the script named "RunChromeWithFileAccess.sh" (or the .bat equivalent if running Windows) and run it.
 This will start the web browser with the necessary permissions for running the game locally without a dedicated web server.

 1.11.
 Open Game.html in the web browser.
-Press the Enter key to progress past the default opening screens showing the game's framework, producer, and title.
-Verify that a blank screen is displayed.
+Press the Enter key a few times to progress past the default opening screens showing placeholder screens for the game's framework, producer, and title.
+Then, when prompted to create or choose a profile, click the Skip button.
+After that, a blank screen is displayed.
+You can press Escape to see the menu, but there's nothing more to the game yet.

 <img src="Screenshot-1-Blank.png" />